The Arvo Pärt Project at St. Vladimir’s Seminary represents:

 3. ACADEMIC COLLABORATION

-St. Vladimir’s Seminary is working with the International Arvo Pärt Centre to develop a lasting collaborative relationship.
+St. Vladimir’s Seminary is working with the Arvo Pärt Centre to develop a lasting collaborative relationship.
 Read about it on the Centre’s website here.

 Areas under discussion include exchanges of book and manuscript resources, student internships, lecture series, and academic conferences.